Serena Williams practices on Centre Court; 1st foe No. 113

 The third round potentially would put Williams against a tougher test: No. 6-seeded Karolina Pliskova, who was the runner-up to Ash Barty last year at Wimbledon and also reached the final of the 2016 U.S. Open — beating Williams in the semifinals there.

-Barty retired in March and so is not defending her title.
-That also leaves unanswered the question of which woman will have the honor of playing the first match at Centre Court on Tuesday, a slot traditionally reserved for the prior year’s champion.
+Barty retired in March and is not defending her title.
+So the honor of playing the first match at Centre Court on Tuesday, a slot traditionally reserved for the prior year’s women’s champion, will go to Swiatek, who just collected her second French Open trophy and enters on a 35-match winning streak.
+The tournament announced Friday that Swiatek was its pick for that Tuesday slot on the schedule.

-The two most likely choices would seem to be Swiatek, who enters on a 35-match winning streak, or Halep, who won Wimbledon in 2019, beating Williams in the final, but did not get the chance to begin things at Centre Court in 2020, when the tournament was canceled because of the coronavirus pandemic, or in 2021, because she was injured.

 The projected women’s quarterfinals based on seedings are Swiatek vs. No. 8 Jessica Pegula, Pliskova vs. No. 4 Paula Badosa, No. 2 Anett Kontaveit vs. No. 5 Maria Sakkari, and No. 3 Ons Jabeur vs. No. 7 Danielle Collins.